Mass Cultural Council logo

 Click HERE to learn more about applying for a BCC grant.

 Want to voice your opinion about our funding priorities?
 Our survey has closed for this year.
-Watch this space or our Facebook page for next year’s COMMUNITY INPUT SURVEY!
-Thanks to all who participated this year!
+Watch this space or our Facebook page for our 2025 COMMUNITY INPUT SURVEY!
+Thanks to all who participated last year!

 Check out our BCC FACEBOOK PAGE!